LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-16-carpentrycon-la.md

 and with a lot of new good friends.
 As a PhD student in Bioinformatics, it was impressive to realize the great representativeness of people from my field in this community.

+## Ian Flores

+I am 19 years old from Puerto Rico so coming to CarpentryCon was, at least, intimidating.
+However, since the first moment,
+I felt more than welcome.
+And this is not to say a cliche.
+Since my first conversation,
+I got connected to other attendees who were working on translating the CarpentryCon lessons into Spanish (my main reason for coming to CarpentryCon).
+I got to learn not only about coding but also about how to work collaboratively in a safe environment for all kinds of people.
+I was surprised at how diverse the conference was.
+I got to learn so many wonderful people from the African Carpentry Task Force that got me inspired to work in the Caribbean to improve data literacy and access to open data.
+As a final note, coming from Puerto Rico,
+I had very high expectations from the food, and it didn't disappoint, the variety, the options for vegetarians and vegans, and its tastefulness were great.
+I am also grateful to all the wonderful people whom I met that helped me in some way or another, be it through a small conversation, life advice for a young scientist like myself, or through graduate school advice.

 ## Raniere Silva